Expressionism: The School of Paris

+In the United States

-The ideas of German expressionism influenced the work of American artist Marsden Hartley, who met Kandinsky in Germany in 1913.
-In late 1939, at the beginning of World War II, New York City received a great number of major European artists.
+The ideas of German expressionism influenced the work of American artist Marsden Hartley, who met Kandinsky in Germany in 1913 Katherine Sophie Dreier and Marcel Duchamp were likely among the first to attempt to introduce “modern art” to New York with the founding of the Société Anonyme in 1920.
+Their pioneering efforts were continued in 1929 by William Henry Fox, director of the Brooklyn Museum, who also advocated for the promotion of modern, and in particular, Expressionist art.
+Nevertheless, the reception of Expressionist art from Germany was initially marked by considerable skepticism.
+It was not until the Munich exhibition “Entartete Kunst” in 1937 that a drastic shift occurred in the United States: Expressionist works began to be increasingly acquired and exhibited by American museums—above all, to present them as an expression of a resistant culture in opposition to an authoritarian regime hostile to freedom.
+In late 1939, at the beginning of World War II, New York City received many European artists.
 After the war, Expressionism influenced many young American artists.
 Norris Embry (1921–1981) studied with Oskar Kokoschka in 1947 and during the next 43 years produced a large body of work in the Expressionist tradition.
-Norris Embry has been termed "the first American German Expressionist".
+Embry has been termed "the first American German Expressionist".
 Other American artists of the late 20th and early 21st century have developed distinct styles that may be considered part of Expressionism.
-Another prominent artist who came from the German Expressionist "school" was Bremen-born Wolfgang Degenhardt.
-After working as a commercial artist in Bremen, he migrated to Australia in 1954 and became quite well known in the Hunter Valley region.